 Have you ever wondered why 7 kilograms is the maximum Hand-Carry Allowance?
-Who sets this limits and why?
+Who sets these limits and why?
 Can I carry my tennis racket?
 I’m going fishing, shall I bring a harpoon? or a fishing rod?

 We’ve been on board three different Carriers, AirAsia Philippines, Cebu Pacific and Jetstar and each airline gives almost the same allowance but enforces it differently.
 We’ve found out that among the three AirAsia tends to be very strict in enforcing the 7-kilogram rule, and not only are they strict on the weight they are also particular on the dimensions as well.

 On our trip to Singapore from Kuala Lumpur, we were departing from Kuala Lumpur International Airport Terminal 2 with JetStar.
-KLIA 2 is the Hub of AirAsia and it’s headquarters located nearby.
-When you look at the flight schedules almost all flights on the terminal are AirAsia and almost all Jets on the gates are carrying AirAsia liveries.
+KLIA 2 is the Hub of AirAsia and its headquarters is located nearby.
+When you look at the flight schedules almost all flights on the terminal are AirAsia and almost all Jets at the gates are carrying AirAsia liveries.
 Finding the lone check-in for JetStar was easy from the sea of AirAsia.
-When we were on our check-in process the JetStar Counter never even bothered to weight our hand carry luggage or even look at our hand carry at all, the agent just nonchalantly issued us our boarding passes without so much as a glimpse of what we were carrying.
-We then hurried up to immigration and one more security check before the queue.
+When we were on our check-in process the JetStar Counter never even bothered to weigh our hand carry luggage or even look at our hand carry at all, the agent just nonchalantly issued us our boarding passes without so much as a glimpse of what we were carrying.
+We then hurried up to immigration and had one more security check before the queue.
 What surprised me was that the personnel singled out Air Asia passengers and weight in their Hand-Carry Luggage and even measured their dimensions, those who went over were sent back to check-in, JetStar Passengers, on the other hand, were waved through immigration without incident.
-We took note though that both Airlines have identical hand Carry Regulations but JetStar is a bit relaxed than AirAsia.
+We took note though that both Airlines have identical hand Carry Regulations but JetStar is a bit more relaxed than AirAsia.

-From the Airline’s point of view, hand carry allowance is free with our economy class ticket and they have the right to enforce it or not, so as a traveler it is on our judgement to figure out which airline is strictly enforcing their allowances, but just to be safe it is always safe to assume that they will strictly enforce the regulations.
+From the Airline’s point of view, hand carry allowance is free with our economy class ticket and they have the right to enforce it or not, so as a traveler it is on our judgment to figure out which airline is strictly enforcing their allowances, but just to be safe it is always safe to assume that they will strictly enforce the regulations.

-On our International flight to Singapore from Cebu International Airport with Cebu Pacific they were also very lax with the weight of our hand carry allowance, they just visually inspected our bags and proceeded to issue our boarding passes however on the same airport but this time from Cebu International to Puerto Princesa Palawan on AirAsia , a domestic flight, we assumed that since it was domestic and a relatively short haul flight on an Airbus A320, that they would be lax on our allowance but on check-in they weighed our hand carry baggage and we were excesses by at least half a kilo, thankfully the counter agent waved us through without extra charges but gave us a friendly reminder to religiously follow the hand carry allowance on our next flight, which we totally forgot, on this story ;A story of Bag-ins and 10 packing tips which on the flight back we had to pay for penalties.
+On our International flight to Singapore from Cebu International Airport with Cebu Pacific they were also very lax with the weight of our hand carry allowance, they just visually inspected our bags and proceeded to issue our boarding passes however on the same airport but this time from Cebu International to Puerto Princesa Palawan on AirAsia , a domestic flight, we assumed that since it was domestic and a relatively short haul flight on an Airbus A320, that they would be lax on our allowance but on check-in they weighed our hand carries baggage and we were excesses by at least half a kilo, thankfully the counter agent waved us through without extra charges but gave us a friendly reminder to religiously follow the hand carry allowance on our next flight, which we totally forgot, on this story ;A story of Bag-ins and 10 packing tips which on the flight back we had to pay for penalties.

 So, who sets the hand carry allowance and why? we’ll we’ve done a bit of research and the reason for 7 kilograms varies from airline to airline.

-- The 7-kilogram maximum allowance for hand carry is set for health reasons for our charming flight attendants because bags exceeding 7 kilograms pose as a hazard and increases injuries to the spine, airlines are stingy on Hazard Pay so the less work-related Hazard the less hazard pay to fork out, is it tax-free? well I think it’s also safe to assume that flight attendants on Philippine Airlines have stronger backs because their baggage allowance is 10 kilograms, just kidding PAL also follows the same 7 kilograms carry on allowance plus a reasonable amount of reading materials and of course your laptop and its case are not included from your 7 kilogram allowance yeay, you can verify at PAL’s website PAL: baggage allowance ; don’t worry we’ll be posting the links for other airlines as well.
+- The 7-kilogram maximum allowance for hand carry is set for health reasons for our charming flight attendants because bags exceeding 7 kilograms pose a hazard and increases injuries to the spine, airlines are stingy on Hazard Pay so the less work-related Hazard the less hazard paid to fork out, is it tax-free? well I think it’s also safe to assume that flight attendants on Philippine Airlines have stronger backs because their baggage allowance is 10 kilograms, just kidding PAL also follows the same 7 kilograms carry-on allowance plus a reasonable amount of reading materials and of course your laptop and its case are not included from your 7 kilogram allowance yeay, you can verify at PAL’s website PAL: baggage allowance ; don’t worry we’ll be posting the links for other airlines as well.

-- 7 kilogram maximum allowance is also in place because, in the unlikely event that a luggage is flung out from the overhead bin because of turbulence or whatnot, you’ll be glad that, if you are going to get hit, it will probably not weigh more than 7 kilos.
-Stick and stones will break your bones, 7 kilos probably will, so stow your bags properly.
+- 7 kilogram maximum allowance is also in place because, in the unlikely event that luggage is flung out from the overhead bin because of turbulence or whatnot, you’ll be glad that, if you are going to get hit, it will probably not weigh more than 7 kilos.
+Stick and stones will break your bones, 7 kilos probably will so stow your bags properly.

 - Your luggage dimension is important: 56cm x 36cm x 23cm.
 Height, Length, and Width wise and must not exceed those dimensions for everyone’s safety.
 Those dimensions are set because they are the maximum permissible bag size that can be safely stowed in the cabin if the flight was full and everyone was carrying the same bag.
 So it’s safe to say that their is no need to jostle for overhead bin space because if everyone were to bring the exact sized bag, everyone’s bag would fit in the overhead bin.